Jayson Gee

-Jayson Gee (born December 13, 1965) is an American men's college basketball coach who is currently as a character coach for Kansas State University.
+Jayson Gee (born December 13, 1965) is an American men's college basketball coach who is currently the head coach of the Concord Mountain Lions.
 He was formerly head coach at Longwood University from 2013–2018.

 Prior to Longwood, Gee served as head coach of his alma mater, the University of Charleston, and as an assistant coach at several other schools.
 In 2015, he was awarded the John Lotz Barnabas award by the Fellowship of Christian Athletes.